Sushil2k4/NIRVANA----Medical-Appointment-Booking-App/README.md

 # NIRVANA----Medical-Appointment-Booking-App
-Divyansh secured 40.5 in placement matrix & Arnav has 19 contributions on github helllooooo Arnav Diddy is the real topper
+Divyansh secured 40.5 in placement matrix & Arnav has 19 contributions on github helllooooo no sushil is the real topper